saskiad/swdb_2023/code/swdb_saskia/databook/visual-behavior/VBO-SessionSequence.md

 ophys_sessions[ophys_sessions.mouse_id==mouse_id][['date_of_acquisition', 'session_type']]
 ```

-### Due to QC and retakes, session types in the `ophys_session_table` do not always occur in sequential order
+The `ophys_session_table` only includes sessions with 2-photon imaging data that passed our QC criteria.
+Behavior sessions that took place during 2-photon imaging but did not pass QC can still be found in the `behavior_session_table`, as it includes the full training history for every mouse.
+In the `behavior_session_table`, only sessions with passing ophys data will have an `ophys_session_id` (otherwise it will be `NaN`).
+We can use this information to identify ophys sessions that did not pass QC, but still have behavior data.

-The schematic above depicts ophys sessions OPHYS1-6 in a specific order, however this order is rarely perfectly maintained due to QC failures.
+The schematic above depicts ophys sessions OPHYS_1 through OPHYS_6 in a specific order, however this order is rarely perfectly maintained due to quality control procedures and retakes.
 The example above shows OPHYS_1-4 in the correct order, but then OPHYS_5 comes after OPHYS_6 because the first attempt at OPHYS_5 failed (as we can see from the behavior_sessions for this mouse), and had to be retaken after OPHYS_6.

 #### Let's look at the session order for a different mouse, imaged on the Multiscope